sandia-proj/SETGen/help/MANUAL.md

                     Fig: Sample output of Minimega VM info

     Then, create a file for username.
-Use a text editor (like Vim) to edit the file.
+Use a text editor (e.g. Vim) to edit the file.

     Type the username for each VM in order of Minimega ID (0,1,2, ……).